Analysis of 10x genomics scATAC-seq data using sincei#

 ## rep 2

-5. Combine counts for the 2 replicates
+5. Combine counts for the 2 replicates#

-While it’s useful to perform count QC seperately for each replicate, the counts can now be combined for downstream analysis.
-We provide a tool scCombineCounts, which can concatenate counts for cells based on common features.
-Concatenating the filtered cells for the 2 replicates would result in a total of >12K cells.
+While it is recommended to perform count QC separately for each replicate, the counts can now be combined into one file for more convenient for downstream analysis.
+We provide a tool scCombineCounts, which can concatenate counts for cells based on common features (in multi-sample mode).
+It can also be used to concatenate different modalities based on a common set of cells (in multi-modal mode).

 scCombineCounts \

--i sincei_output/atac/scCounts_atac_peaks_filtered_rep1.loom \
+-i sincei_output/atac/scCounts_atac_peaks_filtered_rep1.h5ad \

-sincei_output/atac/scCounts_atac_peaks_filtered_rep2.loom \
+sincei_output/atac/scCounts_atac_peaks_filtered_rep2.h5ad \

--o sincei_output/atac/scCounts_atac_peaks_filtered.merged.loom \
+-o sincei_output/atac/scCounts_atac_peaks_filtered.merged.h5ad \

---method multi-sample --labels rep1 rep2
+--labels rep1 rep2

-# Combined cells: 12262
+# Combined cells: 2130

-# Combined features: 13249
+# Combined features: 7399

-5. Dimentionality reduction and clustering
+5. Dimensionality reduction and clustering#

-scClusterCells -i sincei_output/atac/scCounts_atac_peaks_filtered.merged.loom \
+scClusterCells -i sincei_output/atac/scCounts_atac_peaks_filtered.merged.h5ad \

--m LSA --clusterResolution 1 \
+-m LSA \

 -op sincei_output/atac/scClusterCells_UMAP.png \

--o sincei_output/atac/scCounts_atac_peaks_clustered.loom
+-o sincei_output/atac/scCounts_atac_peaks_clustered.h5ad

-# Coherence Score: -1.83
+# Coherence Score: -1.6229714432102043

 # also produces the tsv file "sincei_output/scClusterCells_UMAP.tsv"